Whatever monster he may have been, Perse had to admit the late Mayor Brown had great taste in art.

 As Samantha opened the door and invited her friend in, Perse couldn’t shake a strange feeling of wrongness.
 The musician prided herself in her intuition, which had never let her down, and right now she couldn’t put a finger on that gnawing, ever-present feeling in the back of his mind.

 Samantha’s bedroom was, fitting with the rest of the place, a princess’ cherished retreat.
-Most of Perse’ apartment could fit inside.
+Most of Perse’s apartment could fit inside.
 The bed was king-sized, the place perfumed and clean, and multiple portraits of butterflies adorned the walls.
 Closed velvet curtains gave the room a transgressive, sensual feel, far away from Sam’s idealized image of purity.

 “Why all the butterfly imagery?”
 Perse asked, her eyes settling on Samantha’s brooch among her golden hair.

-“Butterflies start week and helpless.
+“Butterflies start weak and helpless.
 They are constrained by their very nature, until one day they undergo a metamorphosis.
 Then they take beautiful flight; they become beautiful, if only for a short time.
 I find the image powerful.”

 “Dad’s.
 He had grown obsessed with angels and demons months ago.”